air-arium/arium-python-client/README.md

-# README 1.13.0#
+# README 1.16.1#

 ### What is this repository for? ###
-The project provides an example of how the Arium API can be used to create reusable scripts for loss allocation.
+The project provides an example of how the Arium API can be used to create reusable scripts for running analytics.
 The project contains functions that can be used to make requests to the API.
-In particular, the functions allow the user to run loss allocation on a portfolio.
+In particular, the functions allow the user to run analysis on a portfolio.

+Detailed documentation is available through Arium UI under API documentation.

 ### Basic setup on Windows ###
 1. Install python 3.9.